-Image and Text contributed by Anshumalin Shah, Bangalore
+Image and Narrative contributed by Anshumalin Shah, Bengaluru

 This image of maternal grandfather, Shri Manikchand Veerchand Shah and our extended family was photographed in November 1956, by the famous ‘Malage Photographer – Oriental Photo Studio’ who charged a tidy sum of 30-0-0 (Rupee-Anna-Paise) for two Black & White 6” x 8”copies with embossed-border mounts.
 The occasion was my grandfather’s birthday, he had just turned 60.